Easter Island: How to make the most of it

 The island has a range of accommodation options: guesthouses, luxury resorts, Airbnbs and such.

-For more inspiration, here are xx things to do to make the most of this enchanting Polynesian destination.
+For more inspiration, here are six things to do to make the most of this enchanting Polynesian destination.

 1. Check into an eco-lodge